eliashaeussler/cache-warmup/README.md

 #### `--log-file`

 A file where to log crawling results.
-Implicitly enables logging, if the options is set.
+Implicitly enables logging, if this option is set.

 ```bash
 $ cache-warmup --log-file cache-warmup.log